Arindam75/ActiveLearning/README.md

 # ActiveLearning
-An uncertainty based sampling to develop a model using Active Learning This repository demosntrates Active Learning by training a model based on uncertainty based sampling.
+An uncertainty based sampling to develop a model using Active Learning.<br><br>
+This repository demosntrates Active Learning by training a model based on uncertainty based sampling.

 ### Files